jayphelps/ember-computed-injection/README.md

 ember-computed-injection
 ========================

 A computed property for injecting any dependency into an Ember class definition.
 Sort of like `needs` for everything else.
 Based off [on-going discussion](http://discuss.emberjs.com/t/services-a-rumination-on-introducing-a-new-role-into-the-ember-programming-model/4947/46?u=jayphelps) about a possible Service convention, but not dependent on it what-so-ever.
 You can inject any object type you want!
+In fact, you can even use `Ember.computed.injection` as a replacement for `needs` all together.

 ## Usage